rrudol/cursor-rulebook/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have a rule that could help others, please open a pull request.
-Make sure to:
+We'd love to have your cursor rules in the collection.
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

+**Quick Start**:

 - Use **English** for all rule content (see Language Consistency Rule 🇬🇧)
 - Follow the [writing guide](docs/writing-effective-rules.md) for best practices
 - Use appropriate [templates](templates/) for consistency
-- Test your rules before submitting
+- Test your rules with `./scripts/validate-rules.sh` before submitting